First Hundred Years' War: Accession of Philip II and end of Henry's reign

 In 1187, Richard's renewed campaign into Toulouse undermined the truce between Henry and Philip.
-Both kings mobilized large forces in anticipation of war.
-In 1188 the symbolic "cutting of the elm" took place in which Philip ordered the felling of an elm tree on the Norman border, under which both sides traditionally negotiated, signaling his intent to show no mercy to the English.
+Both kings mobilised large forces in anticipation of war.
+In 1188 the symbolic 'cutting of the elm' took place in which Philip ordered the felling of an elm tree on the Norman border, under which both sides traditionally negotiated, signaling his intent to show no mercy to the English.
 Likely after this incident, Henry launched a campaign against Philip and advanced toward Mantes, a fortress city northwest of Paris.
 His forces pillaged several surrounding villages with the apparent aim of besieging the city.
 Philip, unable to muster his full army in time, confronted the English in the Battle of Soindres (also known as the Battle of Mantes) with a force of about 5,000 men, including the militia of Mantes and local knights.
 Despite being outnumbered, the French secured the high ground at Pongebœuf and compelled the English to withdraw, after which Philip invaded the Vexin.
 In a peace conference held in November 1188, Richard publicly changed sides.

 In 1189, Philip and Richard launched a surprise attack on Henry.
 Henry was caught by surprise at Le Mans but made a forced march north to Alençon, from where he could escape into the safety of Normandy.
 Suddenly, Henry turned back south towards Anjou, against the advice of his officials.
 At Ballan, the two armies confronted each other once again.
 Owing to Henry’s failing health, the confrontation led not to any known major military action but to the Treaty of Azay-le-Rideau on 4 July 1189, by which Henry was forced to recognise his son Richard as his sole heir.
 Two days later, Henry succumbed to his illness, possibly exacerbated by the betrayal of his son John.